 - Night treatment products

-Travel Tip: I’ve stopped using those pretty makeup bags.
+I’ve stopped using those pretty makeup bags.
 Instead, I use clear plastic zip-top freezer bags in various sizes.
+I put all makeup brushes into one bag.
+Then eye makeup and face products (blush, concealer, foundation) into another.

-- All daily meds go in your carry-on bag in the original container.
+- All daily meds must go into your carry-on bag.
+Bring the original containers.

-- Get your prescriptions refilled so you don’t run out
+- Get your prescriptions refilled at home so you don’t run out.

 - First aid supplies – assorted bandages, antibiotic ointment, alcohol wipes, aspirin or whatever you take for pain relief, kid scissors

-Travel Tip: If you are bringing kids, be sure to check with their pediatrician for any other items they might suggest.
+If you are bringing kids, check with their pediatrician for any other necessary items or suggestions on what you should pack for your cruise with kids.

 - Night light for your stateroom